fquery 1.5.0-beta.1 copy "fquery: ^1.5.0-beta.1" to clipboard

 • TError - type of error that'll be thrown when the mutation fails.

-• TVariables - type of the variable that your mutation function wil receive.
+• TVariables - type of the variable that your mutation function will receive.

-• TContext - type of the context object that you'll pass around in mutation callbacks.
-It has been illustrated in the example how onMutate returns original list of todos to revert back when the mutation fails.
+• TContext - type of the context object you'll pass around in mutation callbacks.
+It has been illustrated in the example how onMutate returns the original list of todos to revert when the mutation fails.

 You can also pass callback functions like onSuccess or onError -